Bystander effect: Understanding of environment

-Whether or not a bystander intervenes may have to do with their familiarity of the environment where the emergency occurs.
+Whether a bystander intervenes may have to do with their familiarity with the environment where the emergency occurs.
 If the bystander is familiar with the environment, they are more likely to know where to get help, where the exits are, etc. Bystanders who are in an environment in which they are not familiar with the surroundings are less likely to give help in an emergency situation.

 Priming the bystander effect

-Research done by Garcia et al. (2002) indicate that priming a social context may inhibit helping behavior.
+Research done by Garcia et al. (2002) indicates that priming a social context may inhibit helping behavior.
 Imagining being around one other person or being around a group of people can affect a person's willingness to help.

 Cohesiveness and group membership

 Group cohesiveness is another variable that can affect the helping behaviour of a bystander.
 As defined by Rutkowski et al., cohesiveness refers to an established relationship (friends, acquaintances) between two or more people.
 Experiments have been done to test the performance of bystanders when they are in groups with people they have been acquainted with.
 According to Rutkowski et al., the social responsibility norm affects helping behavior.
 The norm of social responsibility states that "people should help others who are in need of help and who are dependent on them for it."
-As suggested by the research, the more cohesive a group, the more likely the group will act in accordance to the social responsibility norm.
-To test this hypothesis, researchers used undergraduate students and divided them into four groups: a low cohesive group with two people, a low cohesive group with four people, a high cohesive group with two people, and a high cohesive group with four people.
+As suggested by the research, the more cohesive a group, the more likely the group will act in accordance with the social responsibility norm.
+To test this hypothesis, researchers used undergraduate students and divided them into four groups: a low-cohesion group with two people, a low-cohesion group with four people, a high-cohesion group with two people, and a high-cohesion group with four people.
 Students in the high cohesive group were then acquainted with each other by introducing themselves and discussing what they liked/disliked about school and other similar topics.
-The point of the experiment was to determine whether or not high cohesive groups were more willing to help a hurt "victim" than the low cohesive groups.
-The four member high cohesive groups were the quickest and most likely groups to respond to the victim who they believed to be hurt.
-The four member low cohesive groups were the slowest and least likely to respond to the victim.
+The point of the experiment was to determine whether high-cohesion groups were more willing to help a hurt "victim" than low-cohesion groups.
+The four-member high-cohesion groups were the quickest and most likely groups to respond to the victim whom they believed to be hurt.
+The four-member low-cohesive groups were the slowest and least likely to respond to the victim.